Mittelstand · Automotive supply

 Frequently asked.

 Because IATF and PPAP are the floor in US OEM purchasing, not the differentiator.
 Every shortlisted bidder has them.
 The US OEM commodity manager opens the dossier looking for landed-cost per part on the named program, in-region capacity in months, USMCA regional value content position, IRA 30D compliance for EV programs, and a US plant footprint or a credible Mexico-corridor footprint.
-A dossier that opens with quality system credentials and Fertigungstiefe reads as floor-compliant and sorts to the vendor bucket on page one.
+A dossier that opens with quality system credentials and Fertigungstiefe lands as floor-compliant and sorts to the vendor bucket on page one.

 USMCA regional value content rules govern whether the finished vehicle keeps duty-free status.
 IRA Section 30D ties the EV consumer credit to battery and critical-mineral sourcing rules that flow up the bill of materials.
-A Tier-1 dossier without a stated USMCA RVC position and an IRA-compliance line is read as program-risk, not as supplier-risk.
+A Tier-1 dossier without a stated USMCA RVC position and an IRA-compliance line lands as program-risk, not as supplier-risk.
 The same dossier in Germany would never raise the question.
 In the US the commodity manager opens the file looking for it.
 See USMCA RVC and IRA 30D.

 No. It changes the conversation.
 The dossier needs a stated North American footprint plan: existing Mexico or US capacity, planned capex, named-program timing for first US shipment.
 A credible Mexico-corridor plant with USMCA RVC math beats a US-PO press release on its own.
-What ends the conversation is a dossier that reads German-domestic with a US sales contact attached.
+What ends the conversation is a dossier that judges German-domestic with a US sales contact attached.

-The same way the commodity manager reads it, faster.
+The same way the commodity manager judges it, faster.
 Gartner projects 90% of B2B purchases will involve AI agents by 2028.
 Forrester puts 1 in 5 B2B sellers facing an AI buyer-agent by end-2026.
 Structured outcome claims, named program references, stated USMCA RVC math, and cited sources pass the model filter.
 Capability matrices and unattributed quality language do not.

 What this work does not include.